 - Bachelor of Science in Accounting

 - Bachelor of Science in Business Administration

 - Bachelor of Science in Finance

 - Bachelor of Science in Marketing

 - Master of Business Administration

 The School of Education offers the following undergraduate and graduate teacher preparation programs that are approved by the Florida Department of Education (DOE):

-- Bachelor of Science in Elementary Education. - Master of Science in Exceptional Student Education. - Master of Science in Reading (K-12)/ESOL.
+- Bachelor of Science in Elementary Education. - Master of Science in Reading (K-12)/ESOL.